Parks and Recreation - Historic Sahuaro Ranch

 - Join the Rose Garden Deadheaders!

 Help keep the rose garden looking beautiful!
 The Rose Garden Deadheaders help keep the rose bushes in the Ranch's historical area looking great throughout the year.
-This important team of volunteers come on their own time to "deadhead" the bushes, removing the spent blooms.
+This important team of volunteers weed, prune, and/or "deadhead" the bushes, removing the spent blooms.
 Volunteers can help with any part of the Ranch's rose garden or be assigned to a small part to be responsible for.
 Volunteers choose the best time in their schedules to visit the garden and "deadhead."
-Come to the "meeting" to see what it is all about and have some fun too.
+Enjoy the beautiful garden, meet new people and learn from certified rosarians.
+Come to the meeting to see what it is all about and have some fun too.
 This group is part of the Rose Society of Glendale.
-For more information, contact Laura Hirsch at 602-920-1697 or email@example.com.
+For more information, contact Laura Hirsch at 602-920-1697 or email@example.com, or call the park at 623-930-4201.

 - Facility rental opportunities

-Sahuaro Ranch Park Historic Area, with its unique and historical features can be the perfect place to host your next event (some restrictions apply).
+Historic Sahuaro Ranch, with its unique and historical features can be the perfect place to host your next event (some restrictions apply).
 With multiple venues, indoor and outdoor, your event will be impressive.
 Our customer-focused staff will make your experience truly memorable.
+Click here for details.
 Contact a rental coordinator at 623-930-4202 for more information or to reserve your special date!

 - Be a Volunteer